kathleenkhwong/check_bskt_asian_bestof/README.md

 ### Step 2.
 Sample outputs/test cases

 Since we have supply three inputs for `num_of_assets` in this example.
-We will have three sample outpus.
+We will have three sample outputs.

 In the printed result:

-Method `mado` represents the MADO reverse mode and `admat` represents ADMAT 2.0 reverse mode.
+Method `mado` is the MADO reverse mode and `admat` is the ADMAT 2.0 reverse mode.

 `type` is the type of option.